openshift-labs/cloud-native-guides/getting-started-che.md

 The projects are imported now into your workspace and is visible in the project explorer.

 Eclipse Che is a full featured IDE and provides language specific capabilities for various project types.
-In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.
+In order to enable these capabilities, let's convert the imported project skeletons to Maven projects.

 In the project explorer, right-click on **catalog-spring-boot** and then click on **Convert to Project**.